 The Stop-In-Slot feature is used to stop the machine at a SIS location in the field that you selected, such as the pivot road.

-- Select the SIS field.

-- Enter the desired degree on the numeric keypad at which the machine will stop,

-- Push Enter to retain the value.
+- 1. Select the SIS field. - Enter the desired degree on the numeric keypad at which the machine will stop. - Push Enter to retain the value. - 4.
+Push the SIS Off button to turn this feature on.